Create and manage Passage Retrieval (CPR) models

 Important

-If an item is very long with a lot of text, the model will embed the item’s text until the 1000-chunk limit is reached.
-The remaining text won’t be embedded and therefore won’t be used by the model.
+The model will embed the item’s text until the maximum chunks per item limit is reached.
+The remaining text in the item won’t be embedded and therefore won’t be used by the model.

 "Status" column